-108b/2A bowler decides to throw at a spare by delivering their bowling ball between their legs.
-Would this be considered a change in delivery and a violation of Rule 108b?
+A bowler decides to throw at a spare by delivering their bowling ball between their legs.
+Would this 108b/2 be considered a change in delivery and a violation of Rule 108b?

 The bowler has changed or deviated from their normal delivery which is a violation of Rule 108b.
 This rule provides a penalty of forfeiture of the individual's/team's game in which this action occurred.

-108b/3 A bowler is using the two-handed approach.
+A bowler is using the two-handed approach.
 The bowler's dominant hand is the right hand.
-Can the bowler use the right hand for spares?
+Can the 108b/3 bowler use only the right hand for spares?